isaacotengdev/Medallion_Archecture_On_AWS/README.md

-# Medallion_Archecture_On_AWS
+# Medallion Architecture On AWS
 **Building Modern Data Lakes on AWS S3 with the Medallion Architecture**

 **Introduction**

-Data is the lifeblood of modern enterprises.
-But as the volume, velocity, and variety of data grow, organizations face a critical
+Data constitute the foundation of contemporary enterprises.
+However as the volume, velocity, and variety of data grow, organizations face a critical
 challenge: **how to store, manage, and analyze data efficiently at scale**.

-Enter **data lakes** --- centralized repositories that allow you to store structured, semi-structured, and unstructured data in their raw form.
-And when paired with **AWS S3** and a **Medallion architecture**, you get a **scalable, reliable, and layered approach** for transforming raw data into analytics-ready insights.
+**data lakes** which is a centralized repository is used to stored  structured, semi-structured, and unstructured data in their raw form.
+When combined with **AWS S3** and the **Medallion architecture**, this approach provides **scalable, reliable, and layered approach** for transforming raw data into insights ready for analysis.

-In this article, we'll explore:
+In this post, we'll explore:

 -   Why S3 is the go-to storage for modern data lakes